ravir4/DevOpsInsights/jenkins_pipeline.md

 ## Adding Cloud DevOps steps
-The Cloud DevOps plugin adds four steps to Jenkins pipelines for you to use.
+The Cloud DevOps plug-in adds four steps to Jenkins pipelines for you to use.
 Use these steps in your pipelines to interact with DevOps Insights.

 * `publishBuildRecord`, which publishes build information to DevOps Insights
 * `publishTestResult`, which publishes test results to DevOps Insights